-- In our 2022-2024 Strategic Plan, we outline a plan to better understand systemic issues with the STEM teaching workforce.
-We will work to identify ways we can contribute our partnership, direct support, and policy expertise to diversify the STEM teaching workforce and address regional workforce shortages.
+In our 2022-2024 Strategic Plan, we outline a plan to better understand systemic issues with the STEM teaching workforce.
+We will continue to identify ways we can contribute our partnership, direct support, and policy expertise to diversify the STEM teaching workforce and address regional workforce shortages.

 Technical Report: High School to Postsecondary Technical Report